Fiddler Crabs Home

 Unlike the previous two species, Minuca minax tends to be found farther from the ocean shoreline, generally preferring slightly more brackish (fresh) water and is therefore more likely to be found farther up rivers, as well as farther from the water’s edge.
 In areas where all four species might coexist, if you consider the layout of the intertidal zone (the area between the water’s edges at high and low tides), Minuca minax and Leptuca thayeri will be found in the upper intertidal zone (closer to the high tide edge) while the other two species will be found in the lower intertidal zone (closer to the low tide edge).
 Although all four species can be found on the same shoreline, it is much less common to find Minuca minax intermingling with the others.
 Minuca minax and Leptuca thayeri are also notably larger than the other two species, almost double the size on average, with full sized adults reaching 37 mm (1.5 inches).
 Until you have experience with all four species, however, size can be hard to judge in a vacuum.

 Minuca minax has a carapace that tends to be a sort of olive-gray or brown, generally lighter toward the front of the crab and darker toward the back.
 This color is distinct from that of the other three species.
+Although somewhat subtle, the front of Minuca minax (the part of the carapace that comes between the eyestalks) is relatively wider than the other species (much wider than Leptuca thayeri), placing the eyestalks farther apart and frequently consisting of more than ⅓ of the entire carapace breadth (the other species generally have a front less than ⅓ of the carapace breadth).

 Photo of Minuca minax